10 Ways to Increase eCommerce Conversion Rates

 - High additional costs (48%).

 - Not trusting the site with credit card information (18%).

 Shoppers now expect multiple payment services to be available when they shop online, especially for big-ticket items.
 Offering several payment options means you cover a wide variety of customer needs.

-Removing the pressure for shoppers to immediately commit to their purchases, Klarna’s seamless payment solutions increase conversions by allowing customers to get the items they want, when they want them and pay later.
+Removing the pressure for shoppers to immediately commit to their purchases, Klarna’s seamless payment solutions increase average conversion rates by allowing customers to get the items they want, when they want them and pay later.

 6. Create urgency

-When a customer knows stock is running low for a product, or your free next day delivery promotion ends shortly, they can be persuaded to convert.
+When a customer knows stock is running low, or your offer for free shipping ends shortly, they can be persuaded to convert.

 We have all felt the urgency of a counter in the corner of the page letting us know there are only a handful of items available and, most of the time, knowing the item is scarce makes us act.

 This fear of loss technique can be integrated into all manner of eCommerce stores to instil urgency and encourage customers to move quickly.
 Keeping them in the sales funnel will:

 - Reduce cart abandonment.